davidfig/shape-points/README.md

 # shape-points
-Generate coordinates for simple geometric shapes, such as arcs, rectangles, rounded rectangles, bezier curves
+Generate coordinates for simple shapes and curves: arcs, rectangles, rounded rectangles, bezierCurveTo, bezierCurveThrough (i.e., bezier curves through specific points)

 ## rationale

 I needed to find the points of a rounded rectangle.
+Then I had fun adding lots of other shapes and curves.

 ## installation